 Happy Heart Health Month!
 Knowing the ways to keep our hearts healthy is extremely important in combating all sorts of problems, such as high blood pressure, diabetes, stroke and heart disease.

 Many foods are considered to be heart-healthy, including salmon, almonds, flaxseed oil, broccoli, asparagus and more.
 You may be well aware of the benefits of eating these kinds of lean protein and vegetables, but what about when you are hankering for some after-dinner dessert?

 There’s no reason to fight off the urge for something sweet every time you get the desire.
 Many heart healthy foods can also be used in desserts.
-For example, topping the list of foods packed with vitamins and nutrients good for your heart include oranges, blueberries, sweet potatoes, walnuts and even dark chocolate – all of which go quite well as savory confections.

 Here’s a list of 5 heart healthy desserts to satisfy your sweet tooth and ensure you’re still eating what’s best for your heart.